kobertlam/Energy_ETF_RYE_Forecast/README.md

 ### Connect with Jupyter Notebook

-Below shows the [Jupyter Notebook](postgresql_connection.ipynb) to set up and connect to the database.
+Below shows the Jupyter Notebook [postgresql_connection.ipynb](postgresql_connection.ipynb) to set up and connect to the database.

 ```
 from sqlalchemy import create_engine